rambotech/BOG.Framework/README.md

 ### SerializerXML
   A static class containing methods to serialize and deserialize XML between objects, strings and files.
+  Also contains methods to convert to/from a secure transport container.

 ### SerializerJSON
   A static class containing methods to serialize and deserialize JSON between objects, strings and files.
+  Also contains methods to convert to/from a secure transport container.

 ### SettingsDictionary
   A kind of Dictionary<string,object> with internal methods to load, save and merge.
 Originally designed